 If you are transgender and are a current student at Keele, or are thinking of studying at Keele, then be reassured that the University offers a sensitive and confidential support service where you can discuss how you feel about your identity and how you could make any changes whilst at the University.
 Based on our comprehensive Transgender Policy, our ethos is to be led by your feelings and needs, and to assist you in managing your identity through your transition.

 The Student Experience and Support team can also help if you need to update any of your personal details such as preferred name, title or photo.
 This information can be updated on your Keele ID and reprinted for you free of charge.

 If you contact us, we recognise you may only wish to discuss your initial thoughts, or you may already be living in your acquired identity - whatever your situation we will work with you to manage your University identity and records and make changes when needed as well as supporting you through the challenges you may face.

-If you would like to speak to Student Support, please get in touch.
+If you would like to speak to Student Experience and Support, please get in touch.

 Tel: 01782 734481

 Stand Alone is a charity that supports people who are estranged from their families and can provide advice and support.